 To develop this strategic plan, the CSB interviewed stakeholders in industry, academia, and other government agencies.
 The interviews were structured and designed to obtain feedback on the current state of the CSB and its mission and goals, and to explore ways to improve effectiveness.
 In addition, the CSB conducted internal interviews with key managers and staff and a confidential internal survey to obtain employees' views about what should be included in the new strategic plan.
-Based on this comprehensive feedback and on best practice research and written guidance from OMB, the strategic plan was developed during calendar year 2011.
-On XXXX, 2012, the draft plan was shared with Congress and OMB for feedback.
-In addition, the strategic plan posted on XXXX, 2012 on the CSB's website to gather final feedback from outside parties.
-The plan was finalized and adopted by the CSB on XXXX, 2012.
+Based on this comprehensive feedback and on best practice research and written guidance from OMB, the strategic plan was developed during 2011 and 2012.
+In April 2012, the draft plan was shared with Congress and OMB for feedback.
+In addition, the strategic plan posted on the CSB's website to gather final feedback from outside parties and was discussed at a public Board meeting in Buffalo, NY on April 19, 2012, at which further public comments were received.
+The plan was finalized and adopted by the CSB Summer 2012.